keadex/keadex-battisti/packages/frontend/public/api/README.md

-Actually this is a workaround to mock APIs.
+Actually this is a workaround to mock APIs in the Production environment.

-I've putted in the roadmap the migration to WireMock.